NVIDIA/aistore/docs/rebalance.md

 Typical examples include:

-- a storage target joining the cluster
+* a storage target joining the cluster
-- a storage target leaving the cluster
+* a storage target leaving the cluster
-- putting a target into maintenance
+* putting a target into maintenance
-- decommissioning a target
+* decommissioning a target
-- bringing a target back into active service
+* bringing a target back into active service

 A useful rule of thumb is:

-> if a topology change can alter the HRW destination for stored objects, it can trigger global rebalance.
+> if a topology change can alter the destination for stored objects, it can trigger global rebalance.

 When a single target is added to or removed from a cluster of `N` targets, the fraction of objects that move is typically on the order of `1/N`, though the exact amount always depends on the topology and the current object distribution.